 Eczema is often caused by substances that irritate your skin.
-These substances can include soap, detergents, disinfectants and even some types of juices or meat products.
+These substances may include soap, detergents, disinfectants, and even some types of juices or meat products..

 Common allergens such as dust, pets, pollen, mold, and some foods are known to cause eczema.

-Although many of the same things that areCause eczema, can cause psoriasis, general skin damage can also cause psoriasis.
+Although many of the same things that cause eczema can cause psoriasis, general skin damage can also cause psoriasis.
 This includes injections, sunburn and scratches.
-Some medicines can also cause psoriasis, such as lithium, which is commonly used to treat bipolar disorder.
+Some medications can also cause psoriasis, such as lithium, which is commonly used to treat bipolar disorder..

-Psoriasis, on the other hand, usually occurs between the ages of 15 and 35, although this may occur at other ages.
-Very rarely a child suffers from psoriasis.
+Psoriasis, on the other hand, usually occurs between the ages of 15 and 35, although it can occur at other ages.
+Very rarely, a child suffers from psoriasis.

-There are many natural remedies for the treatment of psoriasis and eczema.
+There are many natural remedies for treating psoriasis and eczema..

-Researchers propose to consume dailyA large number of flax seeds or primrose oil.
+Researchers suggest consuming large amounts of flax seeds or primrose oil daily.
 This is because they provide the essential fatty acids that are needed to treat all skin diseases.
-It also helps in preventing dryness.
+It also helps in preventing dryness..

-This is because protein metabolism is based on zinc, and protein is needed for skin healing.
-Experts suggest using zinc gluconate pastilles for optimal absorption of zinc.
+This is because protein metabolism is based on zinc, and protein is essential for skin healing.
+Experts suggest using zinc gluconate lozenges for optimal zinc absorption.